 According to an InVideo study of 650 TikTok videos, popular content types for brands include influencer collaborations and content from brand employees — two types of UGC.
 Another top brand on TikTok, Chipotle, inspires a lot of UGC with their #chipotlehacks content.
 It’s used by employees, food influencers, and customers to show how they customize their Chipotle orders.

 4. Bodyform gets real with the #meandmyperiod campaign

+Some of the best examples of user-generated content marketing are educational content.
 The women’s health brand Bodyform doesn’t just sell hygiene products — it’s become an educational resource and community for women to share their reproductive health experiences.
 Bodyform launched the Me and My Period campaign on Instagram in September 2021 to create a safe space for their community to share their stories.
 The #meandmyperiod hashtag has become a rich source for meaningful UGC.

 Bodyform cultivates trust and authenticity by encouraging transparency and normalizing reproductive conditions and pain.
 They reveal the problems and pain points that their product and brand attempts to solve.

 The whole point of UGC is that it doesn’t provide the pristine, unattainable images of traditional advertising.
 UGC shows how real people use and enjoy products in their everyday lives.
 UGC comes from a genuine affinity for a brand and its products, not because the customer is peddling something.